Who you love

 shouldn't be a sin

-I'm an AASECT Certified Sex Therapist and Licensed Mental Health Counselor specializing in religious trauma and sexual shame for gay and queer folx — and I have lived this work personally.
+I'm an AASECT Certified Sex Therapist and Licensed Mental Health Counselor specializing in Religious Trauma Syndrome (RTS) and sexual shame for gay and queer folx — and I have lived this work personally.
 I grew up in the Church, attended an evangelical K–12 school, and spent years being told that who I was constituted a sin.
-This practice exists because I know what it costs to carry that — and what becomes possible when you're finally liberated from religious shame.
+The pain continued even after I left the Church.
+I know now that this pain and hurt has a name — Religious Trauma Syndrome (RTS).
+The suffering it produces is real, documented, and treatable.

 Shame doesn't